 Researching historical facts about the Carfax Tower lead to seek the original plans from the Oxfordshire History Centre, here information was divulged of interest to patrons.

-As the lead user interface designer, I had to realise the templates for all the games – from roulette, to video slots within Flash and partially within a 3D environment using OpenGL.
-These templates were populated with unique content by the art department and the server, client and web teams supplied the underlying gaming and financial logic.
+As the lead user interface designer, realised the templates for a broad range of games – from roulette, to video slots within Flash and within a 3D environment using OpenGL.
+These templates were populated with unique content by the art department where the client and web teams supplied the underlying gaming logic.

 Multi-OS, multi-resolution assets

-The common UI took shape as a rugged arcade machine with realistic features, which is designed to be highly modular – enabling each game design to use similar, consistent graphics throughout the whole series of games.
+The common UI took shape as a rugged arcade machine with realistic features.
+It's design is highly modular.
+Each game title has consistent graphics and templating throughout the whole series – these assets remain in place 10 years later proving, skeuomorphic UI is still relevant in gaming.

 Co-producing a range of branded game titles and wrote specification documents forming a sound business case for each project.